anonghosty/shadowserver_email_automation/docs/index.md

 - Portable Dashboard Showcasing Trends and Bar Charts For Organisation,Date and Category Comparisons

 ![Portable Dashbboard Trends and Configuration Flavors](portable_dashboard_visualisation_new.png)

+*Update*: The trend color logic for the Change field has been corrected.
+A decrease in value (negative change) is now appropriately displayed in green, while an increase in value (positive change) is shown in red, aligning with standard risk and anomaly indicators.

 ![Analytics Overview](analytics_overview.png)

 ---